mariaspastef/Software-Engineering-in-Practice/sourcecodeanalyzer/README.md

 Strategy Pattern helps define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
 The Strategy pattern suggests that a class that does something specific in a lot of different ways should be selected and all of these algorithms should be extracted into separate classes called strategies.
 It is recommended to use the Strategy Pattern when you want to use different variants of an algorithm within an object and be able to switch from one algorithm to another during runtime and when you have a lot of similar classes that only differ in the way they execute some behavior.

-And thus in this Project I would reccomend that Strategy Pattern be implemented in class SourceFileReader (because it's used extensively in the code of SourceCodeAnalyzer, whereas the methods of the pre-existing class MetricsExporter is not used inside any other class except from main.
+And thus in this Project I reccomend that Strategy Pattern be implemented in class SourceFileReader (because it's used extensively in the code of SourceCodeAnalyzer, whereas the methods of the pre-existing class MetricsExporter is not used inside any other class except from main.
 That's why I think it's best to use Strategy Pattern instead of Bridge Pattern, since the Strategy Pattern is meant for behavior and the Bridge Pattern is meant for structure.).

 The benefits are that there is much more freedom to choose algorithms and that the extensibility is easier.
 Also, You can swap algorithms used inside an object at runtime and isolate the implementation details of an algorithm from the code that uses it.
 It also follows the Open/Closed Principle (You can introduce new strategies without having to change the context).
 The trade-off is that if you only have a couple of algorithms and they rarely change, there’s no real reason to overcomplicate the program with new classes and interfaces that come along with the pattern, but in this case the algorithms change very very often so I think it's a good idea to use the Strategy Pattern in this case.